Github4Aakanksha/github4aakanksha.github.io/index.md

 ### Seismic Insights: Real-Time Earthquake Tracking with Google Cloud

-<strong>Business Problem:</strong> How can we automate real-time earthquake tracking and present the updates in a simple, user-friendly way for everyone?
+<strong>Business Problem:</strong> <em>How can we automate real-time earthquake tracking and present the updates in a simple, user-friendly way for everyone?</em>

 <div style="text-align: justify;">
 I developed a solution to automate the collection and organization of real-time earthquake data from the Southern California Earthquake Data Center (SCEDC) using Google Cloud.
 I created a Python-based Google Cloud Function that retrieves critical earthquake details—magnitude, location, depth, and timestamp—and updates a Google Sheet in real time, ensuring seamless data synchronization without manual intervention.
 To make the process even more user-friendly, I built an optional Flask app that provides a simple interface to trigger updates and visualize the data.
 By integrating tools like gspread and oauth2client, this scalable, cloud-powered project makes tracking seismic activity accessible for both technical users and the general public.